 You can clear the Ezoic cache for single URLs by entering in the URL here and clicking “Clear For URL”:

 You can add an exclusion rule within the app to exclude any pages, directories, URL params, or cookies from being cached by our system.
+For example, we always recommend that any e-commerce sites exclude their payment and checkout pages from our cache.
 All you need to do is:

 1. Click “Add New Exclude Rule”: